bryanwweber/orbital-mechanics-notes/the-orbit-equation/hyperbolic-trajectories.md

 E = \frac{\mu}{2a}
 :::

 Note tha the specific energy is positive.
-Plugging this in to Eq. {eq}`eq:integrate-energy-equation`, we find:
+Plugging this in to @eq:integrate-energy-equation, we find:

 :::{math}
 :label: eq:hyperbolic-energy-equation